ViaCZT/AndroidApp_Echo361/items/report.md

    The `NParser` class arranges the tokens by input order using the `NAddExp` and `NLitExp` to implement the Grammar above and adds a separator, a space, between each token.
 This makes it easier to identify the first name and last name of the input.
 When searching by student name, we treat the first token as the first name and the last token as the last name, and find all students whose first and last names contain the information entered by searching.
 This provides more accurate search results while enabling partial searches.

-**Surprise Item**

-*[If you implement the surprise item, explain how your solution addresses the surprise task.
-What decisions do your team make in addressing the problem?]*

-**Other**

-*[What other design decisions have you made which you feel are relevant?
-Feel free to separate these into their own subheadings.]*

 ## Summary of Known Errors and Bugs

-*[Where are the known errors and bugs?
-What consequences might they lead to?]*

-*Here is an example:*

-1. *Bug 1:*

-- *Deleting courses from bottom to top in one searching round causes exceptions.*
+1. Bug 1: Deleting courses from bottom to top in one searching round with rapid speed may causes exceptions.
-- ...

-2. *Bug 2:*

-3. ...

-*List all the known errors and bugs here.
-If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*
+2. Bug 2: The Grammar makes the search cannot search rare numbers for the given account (comp2100@anu.au).
+To search this, we should search comp or comp2100 etc.

 ## Testing Summary